 - Licenses brake and lamp stations and adjusters

-- Mediates automotive repair complaints saving California consumers over $6 million each year in the form of direct refunds, rework, and bill adjustments
+- Mediates automotive repair complaints, saving California consumers millions of dollars each year in the form of direct refunds, rework, and bill adjustments

 - Investigates and takes disciplinary action against licensees who violate the law